-Scaffold planks or scaffold boards are a big deal.
-They have to be strong enough to support your crew, equipment and materials.
-They have to be the correct size to fit the span between the frames.
+Scaffold planks or scaffold boards are a very important component to your scaffolding system.
+They must be strong enough to support your crew, equipment and materials.
+They must be the correct size to fit the span between your frames.

 OSHA Scaffold Plank Requirements

 You can’t just buy some boards from the lumber yard and expect them be OSHA compliant.
 OSHA has strict requirements on how much the boards can deflect under a load.
 We have taken the guesswork out for you.